Fighting Poverty in Mexico

 Even Mexicans with marketable skills sometimes struggle to support their families when employment opportunities are limited.
 Many skilled workers are left with few options, as the costs involved with establishing a small business can be prohibitive.

-ChildFund helps budding entrepreneurs with microloans and other financial assistance.
-Without this support, many more families would be left in poverty.
+ChildFund helps budding entrepreneurs with microloans, micro-credit and other financial assistance.
+Without micro-loans, many more families would be left in poverty.
 Empowering families and communities with these initiatives enables parents to provide food, shelter and health care to their children, who then have the opportunity to attend school.